JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 oasis-align([#figure(image("images/extrude-contour.png"), caption: []) <extrude-contour>
 ], [#figure(image("images/boat-base-done.png"), caption: []) <boat-base-done>]))

-== 5 - Sketch with splines and lines
+== 5 - Sketching with splines and lines
 #oasis-align([
 // We want the front of the boat to curve up.
 Create another #icon("sketch") `Sketch`, this time clicking on the flat side surface of the boat as seen in @side-plane.